 You will be on a fire road/ 4WD access track called Wallaby Track soon enough, following it south.
 Follow the Goldfields Track signs and you will pick up Black Jack Track briefly before veering to the east to continue on the Wallaby / Goldfields Track.
 There are a few dirt roads in this area so keep an eye out for event signs and Goldfields Track signs.

 Eventually you will come to a junction where we will have an aid station (20km) and you will again hop on to singletrack for a loop down to the impressive Sailors Falls.
 Nearly there.
-On the far side of the falls, look for the trail and signage directing you in to our open paddock finish area.
+On the far side of the falls, look for the trail and signage directing you to veer off to the left.
+A short climb along 'double track' will have you sweeping further around left onto Old Tom Track which eventually hits Telegraph Road.
+Yep a bit of bitumen (sorry).
+Turn left and enjoy the downhill back to the front of Sailors Falls Estate.
+Look for the run course entrance to your left through a gate and a front paddock (entered well before you get to the main Sailors Falls Estate gateway).
+A little trot down across the paddock and on to a final gravel path past the machinery shed and to the finish!

 A map of the Hepburn Springs Regional Park, which hosts most of the run can be downloaded HERE.